DinoHub-SubT/dsta_deploy/docs/catkin-basestation.md

 ## Helpful Tips

-You can transfer changes on your localhost to the remote:
+You can transfer changes from your localhost to the remote:

         # basestation transfer.to command
         ./deployer -r azure.basestation.transfer.to